32blit/32blit-sdk/README.md

 If you see `cannot create target because another target with the same name already exists` you've probably run `cmake ..` in the wrong directory (the project directory rather than the build directory), you should remove all but your project files and `cmake ..` again from the build directory.

+If you are getting complaints on WSL / Linux about python modules missing, you may have accidently installed them with sudo.
+When using pip3 to install modules do not use sudo, this will make sure that modules are installed for the current user.